lz1irq/video-guide-book/chapters/03_video.md

 ###SDI

 __SDI__, or __serial digital interface__, is found mostly in professional grade equipment.
-We are concerned mostly with the HD-SDI since it allows transport of 720/1080 streams.
+We are concerned mostly with the HD-SDI since it allows transport of 720/1080 streams with audio.
 SDI mostly uses 75-ohm coaxial cable reaching a length of 300 meters, which is very helpful when the projector is located at the other end of the room or you have cameras spread around the entire event hall, far away from the control desk.

+Depending on where you live, SDI cables may not be readily available.
+Even if they are, you are unlikely to find longer cables (such as 30 meters) pre-made and will have to make them yourself.
+This is not very difficult and tutorials^[http://www.business2community.com/tech-gadgets/building-your-own-sdi-cables-from-scratch-0460084] can easily be found online.

 (TODO: Take a picture of an SDI cable)